-On January 15, 2019, the Safe Food for Canadians Regulations (SFCR) under the Safe Food for Canadians Act (SFCA), will come into effect.
-Under the new regulations, businesses that import and/or export food for human consumption as the importer of record (resident or non-resident) or that trade food interprovincially, may require updates to their existing licenses or be required to apply for new SFCR licenses.
+The Safe Food for Canadians Regulations (SFCR) under the Safe Food for Canadians Act (SFCA) came into effect January 15, 2019.
+Under the SFCR, businesses that import and/or export food for human consumption as the importer of record (resident or non-resident) or that trade food interprovincially, may require updates to their existing licenses or be required to apply for new SFC licenses.
 In addition, preventative controls and traceability measures may be needed for certain commodities to ensure a sufficient process is in place to prevent and address food safety concerns.

-SFCR will follow a staged implementation — some requirements will come into effect immediately, while others will be phased in over a period of 12-30 months.
+SFCR is following a staged implementation — some requirements will come into effect immediately, while others will be phased in over a period of 12-30 months.
 Shipments for personal (casual) use will be exempt from SFCR when shipped in acceptable quantities.

-To avoid any potential clearance delays/issues, we strongly recommend that food businesses provide all current License, Permit, Certificate, and Other document (LCPO) and new SFCR LCPO numbers/information (once applicable) to FedEx as soon as possible.
+To avoid any potential clearance delays/issues, we strongly recommend that food businesses provide all current License, Permit, Certificate, and Other document (LCPO) and new SFC License numbers/information (once applicable) to FedEx as soon as possible.
 You can email this information directly to the FedEx Clearance Help Desk at email@example.com.

 Interactive tools and timelines are available at the CFIA website to assist businesses in determining if, and when SFCR will apply to their commodities.
 Guidance Finder is also available as an advanced search tool to enable importers and exporters to search for applicable requirements by specifying activity type, food commodity, method of production and document type.